popa13/M241/README.md

 I hope this will help you plan you class.

 # Final remarks
+All the pictures used in the lecture notes are from the main textbook used at UH Manoa *Calculus* by James Stuart.

+# Contat Info
 You can reach me by email parisepierreolivier@gmail.com if you have any questions or if you would like to add your own contributions.
 Best of luck!